 Gradually ease kids into an earlier bedtime and an earlier wake-up time—even just 5 to 10 minutes earlier each night—a few weeks before school starts.
-Staying active during the day, having a calming bedtime routine that includes reading books together, cutting out sugar- and caffeine-laden snacks prior to bedtime and limiting late-afternoon naps can also help.
+Staying active during the day, having a calming bedtime routine that includes reading books together, cutting out sugar- and caffeine-laden snacks prior to bedtime and limiting late-afternoon naps can help.

 Reduce First-Day Anxiety

 Many kids, especially those entering a new school for the first time, experience some anxiety about the first day of school.
-Parents can help ease these worries by talking about what to expect on the first day, reading stories together that talk about school or “back to school jitters”, choosing a special outfit to wear and packing their child’s backpack with all necessary supplies the evening before.
+Parents can help ease these worries by talking about what to expect on the first day, reading stories together that talk about school or “back-to-school jitters”, choosing a special outfit to wear and packing their child’s backpack with all necessary supplies the evening before.

 Healthy Meal Options